cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Differential cryptanalysis on symmetric ciphers (DES, ...).

-- Enhance the brute-force possibilities: Use knowledge about
+- Enhance the brute-force possibilities: use knowledge about
   - parts of the cleartext,
   - parts of the key.